textnet/textnet-ex/Written Word.md

 - `weight` defines how much strength it requires to start pushing; default = `100` (as in 100%)

-### Global Shortcuts to 'Myself'
+### Global Shortcut to 'Myself'
-Properties of the artifact that owns the Written Word are exposed as global variables.
-It is done for convenience.

-When the Written Word code is compiled and executed, resulting values of those variables are picked up after execution and artifact is updated.

-    passable = false
-    pushable = true
-    locked = false
+There is a shortcut to artifact's own properties.
+This shortcut is useful when you want to force certain properties.

+    self{ passable = false, pushable = true, speed = 200 }

 ### Working with the text itself